 For these reasons I love Larry Niven and Jerry Pournelle’s novel The Mote in God’s Eye, which was published in 1974.
 When I first read this book as a college student in the 1970s I couldn’t put it down and re-read it every few years.
 What is it about this book that keeps me coming back?
 I think it is that first contact with the “Moties” teaches us as much about ourselves as it does about the alien race.
 Their story can serve as an important lesson to us, but only if we care to learn it.
 And learn it we must.

 [spoiler alert] As the book unfolds, and the main characters explore the Motie planet, we learn that there are both good and bad Moties but all are desperate to cover up their deep dark secret: their ancient history.
 As it turns out this alien race with advanced technology, extremely high-efficiency, and a complex government actually is an ancient civilization with a serious population problem.
 Due to their biology, which results in a high reproductive rate, they are trapped in a never-ending, uncontrolled population cycle of boom and bust that inevitably results in global war and the crash of civilization.
-Because they never learned how to solve this problem, it has repeated itself, over and over, for millions of years.
+Because they never learned how to solve this problem, it has repeated itself, over and over, for millions of generations.
 Since the Moties have never discovered the secret to faster-then-light interstellar travel (nor biotechnology for that matter), they are trapped in their solar system, limited to what resources they have, and thus doomed to repeat their cycle for all of eternity.
 That is, unless they can learn the secret to escaping their dilemma.